josejhkim/tp/docs/UserGuide.md

 ### Glossary

-- **Active Wedding**: The currently selected wedding that all actions (e.g., adding people or tables) apply to.
+- **Active Wedding**: The currently selected wedding that all actions (e.g., adding a person or a table) apply to.
 You must use the `setWedding` command to set an active wedding.

 - **Table ID**: A unique integer identifier (e.g., `1`, `5`, `12`) given to each table during the `addTable` command.